piermafrost/GEOCLIM/README.md

 The only inputs stored in the current repository are the IPSL-CM5A2 pre-industrial control IPSL-CM5A2, the slope fields (both modern and 90Ma) and the modern lithology field.
-Because they require too much memory, the climate fields of the 90Ma IPSL-CM5A2 simulations (conducted for all orbital configurations and 2 CO2 levels) are stored in the PANGAEA archive ...
+Because they require too much memory, the climate fields of the 90Ma IPSL-CM5A2 simulations (conducted for all orbital configurations and 2 CO2 levels) are stored in the Zenodo archive ...

 ### Restart files
 The COMBINE restart files for all 90Ma simulations are present in `restart/geoclim/`.
-The DynSoil restart files require too much memory, and are stored in the PANGAEA archive ...
+The DynSoil restart files require too much memory, and are stored in the Zenodo archive ...

 ### COMBINE boundary condition files
 The COMBINE boundary condition files are generated using `preproc/BC/BC_generator.py`, from IPSL-CMA2 simulation outputs.
 The script `preproc/BC/IPSL_90Ma_all.py` was specifically written to generate all boundary conditions needed for the 90Ma simulations.
 Those boundary condition files are all stored in `INPUT/COMBINE/` (one subdirectory per case).
-However, the IPSL outputs needed to generate them are stored in the PANGAEA archive ...
+However, the IPSL outputs needed to generate them are stored in the Zenodo archive ...

 ### Configuration files
 The configuration files for all GEOCLIM simulations presented in Maffre et al. (submitted to GMD), plus additional simulations,